aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 Remove a site and the associated installation and configuration policy CRs by removing the `SiteConfig` and `PolicyGenTemplate` file names from the `kustomization.yaml` file.
 When you run the ZTP pipeline again, the generated CRs are removed.
 If you want to permanently remove a site, you should also remove the `SiteConfig` and site-specific `PolicyGenTemplate` files from the Git repository.
 If you want to remove a site temporarily, for example when redeploying a site, you can leave the `SiteConfig` and site-specific `PolicyGenTemplate` CRs in the Git repository.

 !!! note
-    After removing the SiteConfig file, if the corresponding clusters remain in the detach process, check Red Hat Advanced Cluster Management (RHACM) for information about cleaning up the detached managed cluster.

     After removing the `SiteConfig` file, if the corresponding clusters remain in the detach process, check Red Hat Advanced Cluster Management (RHACM) for information about cleaning up the detached managed cluster.

 -   For information about removing a cluster, see [Removing a cluster from management](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/clusters/managing-your-clusters#remove-managed-cluster).